RobertSasak/react-native-openalpr/README.md

 ## Usage

 OpenALPR takes in either an image stream or an image.
-As of February 2017, the only camera package with an image stream is `react-native-camera`, so we are going to use that in our example.
+It is unclear if our soon-to-be-built camera package will support image streams.

 `OpenALPR` takes in a stream as the first parameter, options as the second parameter, and a callback as the third parameter.
 The callback only returns when `OpenALPR` finds a valid license plate with a high degree of confidence.